 Narcissists think that others ought to offer them special favors and immediately fulfill their requests without question.
 If such treatment isn’t given to them, they may become impatient or angry, or give others the passive-aggressive silent treatment.
 They view others as existing primarily to serve their needs, abusing them and disregarding their wants and desires.

-Howes mentions, “This need for affirmation and belief that they are the best will result in them taking credit for their subordinates’ work when talking to their bosses.
+Howes mentions, “This need for affirmation and belief that they are the best will result in a narcissistic boss taking credit for their subordinates’ work when talking to their managers.
 They’ll also likely blame those subordinates and external influences when something goes wrong.
 They will likely feel comfortable challenging their bosses as they think they are better than them.”

 5. They Take Advantage of Others

 Many people are naturally drawn to narcissists, as they can present themselves as attractive, charismatic, and charming.
-Thus, narcissists may not have any issues getting people to do what they want, even causing work burnout for those under them.
+Thus, a narcissistic boss may not have any issues getting people to do what they want, even causing work burnout for those under them.
 They are easily bored and seek constant entertainment wherever they can get it.

 6. They Are Envious of Others